danielmmf/yii2core/README.md

 To execute acceptance tests do the following:

-1. Rename `tests/acceptance.suite.yml.example` to `tests/acceptance.suite.yml` to enable suite configuration

-2. Replace `codeception/base` package in `composer.json` with `codeception/codeception` to install full-featured
-   version of Codeception

-3. Update dependencies with Composer

-    ```
-    composer update
-    ```

-4. Download [Selenium Server](http://www.seleniumhq.org/download/) and launch it:

-    ```
-    java -jar ~/selenium-server-standalone-x.xx.x.jar
-    ```

-    In case of using Selenium Server 3.0 with Firefox browser since v48 or Google Chrome since v53 you must download [GeckoDriver](https://github.com/mozilla/geckodriver/releases) or [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and launch Selenium with it:

-    ```
-    # for Firefox
-    java -jar -Dwebdriver.gecko.driver=~/geckodriver ~/selenium-server-standalone-3.xx.x.jar

-    # for Google Chrome
-    java -jar -Dwebdriver.chrome.driver=~/chromedriver ~/selenium-server-standalone-3.xx.x.jar
-    ```

-    As an alternative way you can use already configured Docker container with older versions of Selenium and Firefox:

-    ```
-    docker run --net=host selenium/standalone-firefox:2.53.0
-    ```

 5. (Optional) Create `yii2basic_test` database and update it by applying migrations if you have them.

    ```